m4ktub/m4ktub.ws/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 -------------------------------------------------
 {% endhighlight %}

-We can see that by default duplicity asks for a password and encrypts the files stored in the target location.
+We can see that, by default, duplicity asks for a password and encrypts the files stored in the target location.
 In order to have an automated backup system it needs to be non-interactive.
-We can achieve that easily by using an environment variable.
+That can achieved easily with the use of an environment variable.

 {% highlight bash %}
 $ PASSPHRASE=testing duplicity src file://dst